Girls²: 2021: AnimeLIVE, Girls Revolution and Drama

-On December 23, 2020, it was revealed on Oha Suta that Girls2 are to provide the theme song "STARRRT!" for the film Gekijouban Porisu x Senshi Rabupatorina! ~Kaitou kara no Chousen!
-Rabu de Papatto Taihoseyo!~, which is to be released on April 29, 2021.
+On December 23, 2020, it was revealed on Oha Suta that Girls2 are to provide the theme song "STARRRT!" for the film Gekijōban Police x Heroine Lovepatrina!
+Kaitō kara no Chōsen!
+Love de Papatto Taihoseyo!, which is to be released on April 29, 2021.
 On March 1, all 9 Girls2 members were announced to be cast, starring as their Heroine roles.

 Girls2 1st LIVE PICTUREBOOK "Kyunin no Kizuna" was released on February 25, 2021.

 The GaruGaku AnimeLIVE 2021 ~Tsunagu Tsunagu~ took place on March 27 and 28 where on the 2nd day, announced that a Garugaku live action drama would release summer 2021 on TV Tokyo.
 It was further revealed that they would provide the theme song with Oha Suta host, Subaru Kimura, would feature.

-On May 31, 2021, Kurea was revealed as one of the regular casts for the 5th instalment of the Girls x Heroine series Kirameki Powers 1990's, playing the role of Princess.
+On May 31, 2021, Masuda was revealed as one of the regular casts for the 5th instalment of the Girls x Heroine series Kirameki Powers, playing the role of Princess.
+On March 31, 2023, Ishii announced that she was leaving the group to focus on a different direction in her career as a singer.